kirki-framework/control-color/README.md

 composer require kirki-framework/control-color
 ```

-Make sure you include the autoloader:
+Make sure you include the autoloader in your `functions.php` file if using the control in a WordPress theme:
 ```php
 require_once get_parent_theme_file_path( 'vendor/autoload.php' );
 ```